-Town Beach – not the wide sweeping white sandy beaches of Cable Beach but none the less a pleasant wade on the Roebuck Bay side of town ideal for little ones.
+Not the wide sweeping white sandy beaches of Cable Beach but nonetheless a pleasant wade on the Roebuck Bay side of town ideal for little ones.
 There are good familiy facilities here, toilets, playpark and a small splash park, and an excellent place to watch the colours and tides of Broome.

 And activities in Broome for a fee

-Broome Cycles – Although Broome is fairly well spread out, it’s also fairly flat making it good for cycling.
+Although Broome is fairly well spread out, it’s also fairly flat, making it good for cycling.
 You can hire from Broome Cycles in Hammersley Street or get a fat tire beach bike from Cable Beach.
 Kid-sized bikes are available as well as helmets and baby seats.

-Pearl Farm Tour – head out to Cygnet Bay or Willie Creek to catch an insight into a modern day cultured pearl farming still operational today.
+Head out to Cygnet Bay or Willie Creek to catch an insight into modern-day cultured pearl farming still operational today.

 Day Trips from Broome & into the Kimberleys

-For other scenic flights, safari’s, boat tours and so much more check out Visit Broome or visit their information center in town
+For other scenic flights, safaris, boat tours, and so much more, check out Visit Broome or visit their information centre in town

 Broome family accommodation